tarekelbaz-hub/boardgame/README.md

 ## Description

-This application is deployed using the DevOps Tools to create fast delivary, agile enviroment and collaboration Enviroment either on the On-premises sVMware Infrastructure or Over the cloud Infrastructure (AWS).
+This application is deployed using the DevOps Tools to create fast delivary, agile enviroment and collaboration Enviroment either on the On-premises VMware Infrastructure or Over the cloud Infrastructure (AWS).

 We have Used Five Virtual Machines On-Premises and Another Edition on AWS Instances with a specific role: